What is the difference between a water licence and a water allocation?

 .
 This fee covers the cost of correct application proofing, advertising, site assessment and processing of a standard nature.
 Applications that require additional processing due to extraordinary on site circumstances, may incur an extra processing fee.
 This is calculated on a case-by-case basis.

 An annual regional management fee (based on regional fee units and whether or not the water is taken directly or into storage) and an Administration Fee is also applicable as an ongoing cost.

 Water licence fees are payable as a lump sum.
-Current fee structures can be obtained from a

 How long does my water licence /allocation last and can I transfer it?

 Currently a water licence is usually granted for 40 years with provision made for reassessment of licence conditions within 5 years.
 At the end of the 40 year period, licences are "rolled over" for another 40 years if all licence conditions have been appropriately complied with.

 Both a water licence or water allocation can be transferred temporarily (leased) or permanently (sold) with approval from the DPIPWE.
 A Licence/Allocation transfer application form must be completed and submitted with an application fee.